bhardwajRahul/starskey/README.md

 Starskey is a fast embedded key-value store package for GO!
 Starskey implements a multi-level, durable log structured merge tree.

 ## Features
 - **Levelled partial merge compaction**  Compactions occur on writes, if any disk level reaches it's max size half of the sstables are merged into a new sstable and placed into the next level.
 This algorithm is recursive until last level.
 At last level if full we merge all sstables into a new sstable.
+During merge operations tombstones(deleted keys) are removed.
 - **Simple API** with Put, Get, Delete, Range, FilterKeys, Update (for txns)
 - **Atomic transactions** You can group multiple operations into a single atomic transaction.
 If any operation fails the entire transaction is rolled back.
 Only committed transactions roll back.
 - **Configurable options** You can configure many options such as max levels, memtable threshold, bloom filter, and more.